kildem/pwa-workshop-docs/practice-step1.md

 # Step 1 - App shell with a handmade service worker

 We want all resources for our app to be cached by the service worker, and ensure they’re sent to the page without hitting the network on subsequent visits.
 Service workers are very manual.
 They don’t provide any automation for accomplishing this goal, but they do provide a way for us to accomplish it ourselves.

 :exclamation: In this step we only work with the files in `dist\prog-web-news` folder :exclamation:

+## Setting up offline-ready app shell

 1) Create `service-worker.js` file: